BD2KGenomics/toil-rnaseq-sc/README.md

 ## Overview

-RNA-seq fastqs generated from 10x Chromium single-cell experiments are quantified to produce a gene by cell matrix.
-Additional QC plots are generated
+RNA-seq fastqs generated from 10x Chromium single-cell experiments are quantified to produce a cell by gene transcript compatiblity count matrix.
+Additional QC plots are generated.

-This pipeline produces a tarball (tar.gz) file for a given sample that contains n subdirectories:
+This pipeline produces a tarball (tar.gz) file for a given sample that contains the following files and directories:

--
--
--
+* matrix.tsv
+* matrix.ec
+* matrix.cells
+* run\_info.json
+* plots/

+The matrix.* files describe a coordinate matrix.  matrix.tsv has three columns: the EC id, the cell id, and the count at that position.  matrix.ec maps the id from column 0 in matrix.tsv to a comma-separated list of transcript IDs from the transcriptome.  matrix.cells contains the list and ordering of cells from column 1 in matrix.tsv.

+The plots directory contains graphs relating UMI counts to various parameters, and some clustering plots.

 The output tarball is prepended with the UUID for the sample (e.g. UUID.tar.gz).